silverstripe/silverstripe-userhelp-content/docs/en/01_Managing_your_website/02_Managing_Roles_And_Permissions.md

 ## Using roles

-The most typical user roles are:
+The most typical user roles:

 * **Administrator**—has full rights for the management of the site, including the ability to create users and roles.
 * **Author**—create and edit content, but not publish.